nareshmaharaj-consultant/vault-basic/part3.md

 ### 1.1.
 Prepare the PostgreSQL Database

+If you haven't already created the postgresql database in part 2, here it is again.
-First, we'll create our PostgreSQL instance using Docker Compose.
-This also includes a helpful pgAdmin interface.
+Create our PostgreSQL instance using Docker Compose.

 Save the following as `compose.yml`:
 ```yaml